 - Family and Medical Leave: Nebraska employees may be eligible for up to 12 weeks of unpaid leave under the federal Family and Medical Leave Act (FMLA).
 Qualifying life events include giving birth, caring for a newborn, adopting or fostering a child, having an incapacitating health condition, or caring for a family member with a serious health condition.
 To be eligible, the employee must have worked for the same employer for at least 12 months and completed at least 1,250 hours within that timeframe.

-- Jury Duty Leave: Nebraska workers who are summoned for jury duty are allowed to attend court without fear of retaliation or disruption from their employer.
+- Jury Duty Leave: Nebraska workers summoned for jury duty can take leave to attend court without fear of retaliation or disruption from their employer.
 Retaliatory actions include firing or demoting an employee who chooses to serve on a jury.
+State law also requires employers to compensate workers attending jury duty.
+However, this amount must exclude the expenses provided to the employee by the court.

 What Public Holidays Are Observed in Nebraska?